 Study of various acute and chronic disease processes in relationship to the most current principles of nutrition management.
-Completion Requirements Grade of at least B

 NUTRITION 472: RESEARCH IN COMMUNITY NUTRITION

 The process of conducting and evaluating research related to public health nutrition problems.
 Program planning and marketing strategies in public health nutrition.
 Also, the study of nutrition related legislation and existing public health nutrition programs.